World Tuberculosis Day

 • Tuberculosis is the leading killer of people infected with the HIV virus.

-• Multidrug-resistant tuberculosis (MDR-TB) continues to be a public health crisis and health security event around the world.
+• Multidrug-resistant tuberculosis (MDR-TB) continues to be a public health crisis and a health security threat around the world.

-• The world is still a way off before TB can be completely eliminated.
+• The world is still far from completely eliminating TB.

 Observing World Tuberculosis Day

-Every year, a different theme is used for directing the promotional efforts of this holiday and for focusing the public’s attention on the most important steps needed to be undertaken in order to defeat TB.
-In 1997, the first theme was “Use DOTS more widely” and in 2021 the theme was “The Clock is Ticking. “ People can also spread the word about this international event by using the hashtags #WorldTBDay or #WorldTuberculosisDay on your social media accounts.
+Every year, a different theme is used for directing the promotional efforts of this day and for focusing the public’s attention on the most important steps needed to defeat TB.
+In 1997, the first theme was “Use DOTS more widely,” and in 2021 the theme was “The Clock is Ticking.”
+People can also spread the word about this international event by using the hashtags #WorldTBDay or #WorldTuberculosisDay on their social media accounts.

 When is it?